"What is man that he should be mindful of

 the emotional side, it is driven by a need to retain coherency within

-thought.
+thought as it relates to the singularity of one's identity.
 This causes us to try and order everything to which we are

 able to assign difference.
 Since self realization is dependent upon